ads8046/diversio-frontend-exercise/README.md

 ## Introduction
 Thank you for considering me for the role of Full-Stack Engineer.
 This my solution for Diversio's FE take-home that involved building a Color Picker widget!
-I really enjoyed building this widget, so let me briefly walk you through my thought process behind my implementation approach.
+I really enjoyed building this project.
+Let me briefly walk you through my thought process behind my implementation approach.

 ## How to run